 Are in-person classes available again?

-How do I come back to complete or start a new certificate or degree program?
+How do I reenroll to complete my old program or start a new certificate or degree program?

 How can I get my student ID number?